rabstolaf/bwsys/03_scripting.md

 export var1
 ```
-After you run this program, try to find out what the variables are set to on the command line.
+* After you run this program, try to find out what the variables are set to on the command line.
 ```sh
 $ echo var1

 $ echo var2
 ```

-You can also save the output of a command directly into a variable
+* You can also save the output of a command directly into a variable
 ```sh
 #!/bin/bash
 var=$(ls)
 echo $var
 ```
-This saves the return from ls into our variable for later use.
+* This saves the return from ls into our variable for later use.
 ## Arithmetic Expressions
 #### Let
-the _let_ command allows you to compute simple arithmetic expressions
+* The _let_ command allows you to compute simple arithmetic expressions

 ```sh
 #!/bin/bash